 Important Travel Document Information – Please Read

-A Schengen visa is a document issued by a Schengen State that permits the holder to remain in the Schengen Zone for a maximum of 90 days in any 180-day period (“short stay visa”) and transit via the Schengen States international transit zones (“airport transit visa“).
+A Schengen visa is a document issued by a Schengen State.
+It permits the holder to remain in the Schengen Zone for a maximum of 90 days in any 180-day period (“short stay visa”) and transit via the Schengen States international transit zones (“airport transit visa“).
 Additionally, you may remain for a period greater than 90 days if you have a Schengen national visa / residency permit.
 When you apply, they all come under the category of Schengen Application.

 Please apply well in advance of your trip date, since most Embassies / Visa Centers are under high demand and have long waiting times.